 This package is to be used for training and reference only, not for response.
 The Railway Association of Canada (RAC) assumes no liability for the accuracy of the product content or the actions of those persons who use this training material.
-Training materials provided are the property of the RAC and must not be reproduced without their consent.
+Training materials provided are the property of RAC and must not be reproduced without their consent.

-Table of contents
+Table of Contents

-Disclaimer and Copyright 2
+Discialmer and Copyright

-About the Railway Association of Canada 6
+About the Railway Association of Canada

-Mission & Vision Statements 6

-Section 1 - Introduction 7
+Mission Statement

+Vision Statement

+Safety6

+SECTION 1 / INTRODUCTION

 Moving Dangerous Goods Safely

-How these products are moved
+How These Products Are Moved

-Railway Safety Initiatives
+Railway Safety Initiatives: Railways are Committed to Safety

 Prevention

 Enhancing Safety Practices

 Replacing Tank Cars

 Working with Communities

-Section 2 - Emergency Planning and Preparedness 9
+Working with Communities

+SECTION 2 / EMERGENCY PLANNING AND PREPAREDNESS 9

-Getting to know the Railways within your Community
+Get to Know the Railways Within Your Community

-Identify your local Railway(s)
+Identify Your Local Railway(S)

+Establish Communication With The Railway(S)

-Establish Communication with the Railway's Dangerous Goods / Hazmat Team
+Establish Communication With The Railway's Dangerous Goods/Hazmat Team

-Section 3 - Railway Contacts & Resources 11
+Establish communication with the Runway's bungerous cooks, nazmat ream

+SECTION 3 / RAILWAY CONTACTS & RESOURCES

-RAC Dangerous Goods Team
+Railway Association of Canada Dangerous Goods Team

 Railway Emergency Phone Numbers

-Chemical Resources - CANUTEC & CHEMTREC
+Chemical Resources

-Emergency Response Plans 13
+Emergency Response Plans

-Dangerous Goods Information for your Community 13
+Dangerous Goods Information for Your Community14

-First Responders Resources 14
+First Responder Resources

-Ask RailTM 14
+AskRailTM

-Emergency Response Guidebook 15
+2024 Emergency Response Guidebook

-Other Mobile Applications for First Responders 16
+Other Mobile Applications for First Responders

 FIRST Responder Support Tool

-NFPA Hazmat Flic 16
+NFPA Hazmat FLIC

-NIOSH Pocket Guide to Chemical Hazards 16
+NIOSH Pocket Guide to Chemical Hazards

-Canadian Emergency Response to Flammable Liquids in Transport 16
+Canadian Emergency Response to Flammable Liquids in Transport Level I - Online Training 17

-Transport Canada Publication references
+You're Not Alone!
+Emergency Response Planning for Rail Incidents involving Flammable Liquids 18

+Competency Guidelines for Responders to Incidents of Flammable Liquids in Transport, High Hazard

+Flammable Liquids Trains

-Emergency Response Assistance Plan (ERAP) 17
+Emergency Response Assistance Plan (ERAP)19

-Emergency Response Training & TRANSCAER® 18
+Emergency Response Training and TRANSCAER®

-Railway Emergency Response Course 18
+Railway Emergency Response Course19

-TRANSCAER®

-Operation Lifesaver Canada 20

-Railway Safety - Basic Awareness 21

-Railway Safety for First Responders 22